-The Medical Nutrition Education Program affiliation with the Medical Studies Interdepartmental Area (MSIA) Graduate Program relates directly to goals established for the UNMC Dietetic Internship Program during the self-study and re-accreditation work conducted in 2007-2008.
-Beginning with the 2011-2012 academic year, students enrolled in the dietetic internship program are eligible to apply for admission to the MSIA Graduate Program.
+The Medical Nutrition Education Program is affiliated with the Medical Studies Interdepartmental Area (MSIA) Graduate Program.
+Students enrolled in the dietetic internship program are eligible to apply for admission to the MSIA Graduate Program.
 Upon acceptance, they will be able to seek a Master of Science degree through the MSIA Graduate Program with an emphasis in Medical Nutrition.
 Graduate coursework completed during the dietetic internship program will contribute toward the Master of Science degree requirements.

 The purpose of this educational track is to offer Medical Nutrition Education Division students (UNMC Dietetic Internship program students) the opportunity to complete a Master’s degree in Medical Sciences with an emphasis in Medical Nutrition.
-This education program is designed to prepare graduates with the advanced knowledge, research skills and intellectual maturity to advance the practice of medical nutrition.
+This option is designed to prepare graduates with the advanced knowledge, research skills, and intellectual maturity to advance the practice of medical nutrition.

 The Medical Nutrition track under the MSIA Graduate Program at UNMC has two primary objectives:

 - Train medical nutrition practitioners to conduct sound medical nutrition research and collaborate with clinical researchers across other scientific disciplines.

 - Apply evidence based principles in clinical practice and contribute to the development of evidence based guidelines for nutrition care.